 HOW MUCH? £10 (plus one drink purchase) for all you can eat wings

 One of my favourites.
 Whoever this ‘Joe’ is, he really knows how to throw a Wing Wednesday.
 Not for him a feast of only one flavour, Joe dishes up 4 types of wings.
 Buffalo of course is the top dog and these are cluckin’ marvellous, a good size with the just right amount of crunch.
 They can be a little light on the sauce so order an extra pot and slather it on.
 Next up, the Tabasco Honey wings are probably the best non-Buffalo wings I’ve ever tasted.
 Deliciously sweet with just the right hit of heat, but not quite as sickly as BBQ.
 Again, you can’t really have too much of this sauce and because it’s thinner than Buffalo it doesn’t quite hold on the wing as well, so get an extra pot and just dunk them in.
 If you still have a clean shirt by home time you’ve let yourself down.
 Southern Fried can often be dismissed as billy boring when sat next to all the fancy pants flavours, but the crunchy, well-seasoned coating at Joe’s would have even The Colonel sucking his well-manicured corporate digits.
 Last but not least, the old classic Sticky BBQ delivers just the right amount of finger-lickin’ sweetness you’d hope for.
 Consider these dessert.

 Tabasco and Honey Wings

 The only real downside is that you have to arrive before 7pm and from your first order you only have 90 minutes to fill your face.
-But even with the waiteresses sluggishly limiting the amount they bring out to six at a time this should be plenty long enough to leave you orange-mouthed and wheezing on the Piccadilly line home.
+But even with the waitresses sluggishly limiting the amount they bring out to six at a time this should be plenty long enough to leave you orange-mouthed and wheezing on the Piccadilly line.